ivanKresnha/ivanKresnha/README.md

 Hello!
-My name is Ivan an undergraduate collage studednt intrested in game making
+My name is Ivan an undergraduate collage student intrested in making game and application